 Morning: Denver Art Museum

-Before I visited Denver, it never occurred to me that there would be a Denver Art Museum.
+Before I tried a one day in Denver itinerary, it never occurred to me that there would be a Denver Art Museum.
 I always assumed the citizens of Denver spent their free time rambling in the mountains, drinking craft beer, or rambling in the mountains while drinking a craft beer.
 But in fact, the Denver Art Museum is one of the biggest museums in the West.
 It has over 7000 pieces of art in its collection!
-And because it’s a newer museum, most of those pieces weren’t even stolen from other countries!

 What you choose to do at the Denver Art Museum on your One Day in Denver Itinerary will depend on the special exhibits and how much time you have.
 But I will be happy to give you some guidance with…